Online therapy in Australia: It stacks up for busy midlife & older age

 What the evidence says

 • Online therapy stacks up to in-person.
-A comprehensive study of online therapy in Australia and internationally found equal clinical outcomes to face-to-face treatment across common mental health conditions.
-That means you don’t lose effectiveness by meeting a clinical psychologist on screen (Batastini et al., 2021).
+A comprehensive study of online therapy in Australia and internationally found equal clinical outcomes to face-to-face treatment across common mental health conditions (Batastini et al., 2021).
+That means you don’t lose effectiveness by meeting a clinical psychologist on screen.

 • Guided online Cognitive Behavioural Therapy (CBT) helps older people.
-A more recent study showed therapist-guided online CBT tailored for older people with depression lead to clinically meaningful improvements (Nordgren et al., 2024).
+A more recent study showed psychologist-guided online CBT tailored for older people with depression lead to clinically meaningful improvements (Nordgren et al., 2024).

 • Telehealth works for late-life depression, when leaving home is difficult.
-A study of 277 older people in the US, with limited mobility beyond home, found that online Cognitive Behavioural Therapy (CBT) to encourage meaningful, enjoyable activities through goal setting and planned action, and problem-solving therapy both outperformed supportive phone calls for reducing late life depression (Choi et al., 2020).
+A large study of older people in the United States, with limited mobility beyond home, found that online Cognitive Behavioural Therapy (CBT) to encourage meaningful, enjoyable activities through goal setting and planned action, and problem-solving therapy both outperformed supportive phone calls for reducing late life depression (Choi et al., 2020).

 The Upside approach